avalyn-project/avalyn_assistant/README.md

 - HTML and CSS Editor for your Frontend Web UI and Backend RPC Client Pages.
 - - 20 GBs of disk space on the The Avalyn Project and The XNITC Network servers.
 - - Data and Space will change with the growth of Avalyn.
-- - - Next Checkpoints
+- - - Avalyn Dedicated Plans & Features
 - - - - 25 GBs of space.
 - - - - 50 GBs of space.
 - - - - 75 GBs of space.